 Members may also resign at any time, or request to be made temporarily “inactive”.
 Inactive members do not vote, but may return at a time of their choosing.
 The commander can also place members into inactive status if they have been unreachable for some time or have shown no interest in participating in votes.

 In the case of negative votes at all promotion levels, the member can request a single appeal within the 90 days after the initial vote.
 The sponsors will act as intermediaries to work with the member to correct issues, and aid them in the appeal.
-The Review Board will vote again with the new information provided.
+The available knights or The Review Board will vote again with the new information provided.

 Ranks and Titles